 This malware adds the .macaw extension to the file name of the encrypted files.
 Then the ransomware generates a ransom note in each folder named macaw recover.txt while encrypting the target files.
 Now that this Ransomware has been exposed, we will likely see Evil Corp evolve it and rebrand again.

 You’ve now taken the first step into understanding some notable ransomware groups and the malware they deploy.
-But it can seem impossible to stay up to date with the ever-evolving cybercriminal groups and tactics they use.
+But it can seem impossible to stay up to date with the ever-evolving cyber-criminal groups and the tactics they use.

-We all know that technology cannot alone protect your systems.
-Therefore, your next step should be with your staff as they are your first line of defence.
+We all know that technology alone cannot protect your systems.
+Therefore, the best prevention step is your staff as they are your first line of defence.
 If staff are empowered with training, they can prevent attacks.

 You can also prevent attacks by ensuring all computer systems and software are up to date with the latest security patches.
 Ensure you frequently backup your files to ensure nothing can be lost if you do get attacked with ransomware.